We thought we would kick off our Vendor Tips series with an outline on a few ways you can submit an all-star application to Renegade Craft Fair!

 Clear photographs, excellent styling, and a creative website showcasing a well cultivated line of goods all make your application stand out.
 Photograph your goods being used in a lifestyle setting!

 When it comes to your wares, the more the merrier!
 One product offered in a variety of styles, or a variety of well-made goods always catch our eye.
 It’s a good idea to make sure your website is up and running, easily navigable, and your online shop is full before you provide us with a link.
-If you have a blog, Tumblr, Instagram, or Flickr page, update it so we see something current when reviewing your application.
+If you have a blog, Tumblr, Instagram, or Flickr page, update it frequently so we see something current when reviewing your application.
 In the minds of our jurors:

 - A well styled photo suggests you will make the effort to have a well-styled booth set-up